claydiffrient/voter/README.md

 This is a WIP, but will be a simple application that allows arbitrary information to be entered and voted upon.

+Update on Progress:
+  1. I've got authentication for users using local authentication and JWT tokens.
+  2. You can create arbitrary lists.
+  3. You can add items to the lists
+  4. You can upvote items on the lists.

 Some stretch goals for it will be authentication for users and arbitrary creation of vote sessions.